Michael DeNoma: Career in financial services, food and hospitality

 DeNoma has held executive positions at multinational businesses based in London, Hong Kong, and Singapore.
 In 1993 DeNoma established high-tech nation-wide food company Asia Foods Limited, expanding the business across China while serving as the company’s chief executive and board chairman until its sale in 1999.

 DeNoma subsequently joined Standard Chartered Bank in 1999, and was appointed CEO of its Global Consumer Bank in 2000, a position he held until 2009.
 As CEO, DeNoma grew revenues by $4 billion over the course of seven years, and increased the company’s customer base from 5 million to 14 million.
 He was appointed to the Standard Chartered Plc board of directors in 2000.

 Between 2009 and 2012 DeNoma was the Chairman and CEO of CTBC Financial Holdings (formerly Chinatrust Commercial Bank) in Taiwan.
 He led the turnaround of the family-owned bank after being recruited by Morgan Stanley Private Equity, increasing profits to company record levels of $570 million in 2011.

 From 2012 to 2016 DeNoma was CEO of GLH Hotels, the largest hotel owner-operator in London, as well as GuocoLeisure, the Singapore-listed investment company with investments in leisure, gaming, oil and gas, and property development.
 Under DeNoma’s leadership, the Guoman and Thistle brands were rebranded and incorporated into GLH Hotels, comprising the hotel brands Clermont, Amba, and Every.

 In 2017, DeNoma returned to the financial sector when he was appointed as Advisor to the Chairman, and CEO of KBZ Bank in Myanmar, where he led the development of KBZPay, Myanmar's fastest growing mobile wallet and financial inclusion product.
-KBZPay onboarded over 230,000 merchants and agents over 3 million fully KYC-ed clients over just a year since launch.
+KBZPay onboarded over 230,000 merchants and agents and more than 22 million fully KYC-ed customers since launch.
 He also stewarded the transformation of the bank, focusing on digital innovation, financial inclusion, and international standards of governance.